scott2000/answerset/README.md

-Answer Set is an [Anki add-on](https://ankiweb.net/shared/info/1827331674) which gives better feedback for "type in the answer" style cards if there are multiple correct answers, and improves support for Indic scripts.
+Answer Set is an [Anki add-on](https://ankiweb.net/shared/info/1827331674) which gives better feedback for "type in the answer" style cards if there are multiple correct answers and improves support for Indic scripts.

+To install, open Anki and go to Tools > Add-ons in the menu bar, then click "Get Add-ons..." and enter this code: `1827331674`

 ## Multiple Answers